Battle of the Coral Sea: New type of naval warfare

-The experienced Japanese carrier aircrews performed better than those of the U.S., achieving greater results with an equivalent number of aircraft.
-The Japanese attack on the U.S. carriers on 8 May was better coordinated than the U.S. attack on the Japanese carriers.
-The Japanese suffered much higher losses to their carrier aircrews, losing ninety aircrew killed in the battle compared with thirty-five for the U.S. side.
-Japan's cadre of highly skilled carrier aircrews with which it began the war were, in effect, irreplaceable because of an institutionalised limitation in its training programs and the absence of a pool of experienced reserves or advanced training programs for new airmen.
+The experienced Japanese carrier aircrews performed better than those of the US, achieving greater results with an equivalent number of aircraft.
+The Japanese attack on the US carriers on 8 May was better coordinated than the US attack on the Japanese carriers.
+The Japanese suffered much higher losses to their carrier aircrews, losing ninety aircrew killed in the battle compared with thirty-five for the US side.
+Japan's cadre of highly skilled carrier aircrews with which it began the war were, in effect, irreplaceable because of an institutionalized limitation in its training programs and the absence of a pool of experienced reserves or advanced training programs for new airmen.
 Coral Sea started a trend which resulted in the irreparable attrition of Japan's veteran carrier aircrews by the end of October 1942.

-The U.S. did not perform as expected, but it learned from its mistakes in the battle and made improvements to its carrier tactics and equipment, including fighter tactics, strike coordination, torpedo bombers and defensive strategies, such as anti-aircraft artillery, which contributed to better results in later battles.
-Radar gave the U.S. a limited advantage in this battle, but its value to the U.S. Navy increased over time as the technology improved and the Allies learned how to employ it more effectively.
-Following the loss of Lexington, improved methods for containing aviation fuel and better damage control procedures were implemented by the U.S. Coordination between the Allied land-based air forces and the U.S. Navy was poor during this battle, but this too would improve over time.
+The US did not perform as expected, but it learned from its mistakes in the battle and made improvements to its carrier tactics and equipment, including fighter tactics, strike coordination, torpedo bombers and defensive strategies, such as anti-aircraft artillery, which contributed to better results in later battles.
+Radar gave the US a limited advantage in this battle, but its value to the US Navy increased over time as the technology improved and the Allies learned how to employ it more effectively.
+Following the loss of Lexington, improved methods for containing aviation fuel and better damage control procedures were implemented by the US Coordination between the Allied land-based air forces and the US Navy was poor during this battle, but this too would improve over time.

-Japanese and U.S. carriers faced off against each other again in the battles of Midway, the Eastern Solomons, and the Santa Cruz Islands in 1942; and the Philippine Sea in 1944.
+Japanese and US carriers faced off against each other again in the battles of Midway, the Eastern Solomons, and the Santa Cruz Islands in 1942; and the Philippine Sea in 1944.
 Each of these battles was strategically significant, to varying degrees, in deciding the course and ultimate outcome of the Pacific War.